6 Steps To Create An Ideal Week for Optimal Productivity & Focus + Free Template

 I challenge you to carve out a moment and plan a schedule calendar for your upcoming work week.
 Download my schedule calendar template or use an organizer that works for you.
 Estimate the time you think you need for each task, and note how long it took you to complete.
 Schedule breaks every day and at least one excursion of your choice: a walk, an errand, a visit; it’s up to you.
 Make a note of the times you found yourself pulled away from a scheduled task and what distracted you.
 At the end of the week, look at your schedule and check out the variance in your estimated times for tasks versus how long they took to complete.
 Were they accurate?
 Did you consistently take longer than you thought?
 Was your day littered with “interruption tasks”?

-If you find yourself forced to play catch-up on tasks through the weekend or extended hours every evening, that’s a sign to consider bringing a Digital Marketing team on board to take on some of your more time-intensive but essential tasks so you can focus on growing your business!
+Do you find yourself forced to play catch-up on tasks through the weekend or extended hours every evening?
+If so, that’s a sign to consider bringing a Digital Marketing team on board to allow you time to focus on your area of genius.

 So What Did We Learn?